htbkoo/simple-react-chronometer/README.md

-# typescript-react-app-template
+# simple-react-chronometer
-A template repository for bootstrapping react app in typescript (created with create-react-app with typescript)
+A repository for a simple chronometer (created with create-react-app with typescript)